HEATON MERSEY COMMON

 Visitors are encouraged to help protect the natural environment by following the countryside code.

-The nature reserve was once a brickworks with deep clay pits, resevoirs and train tracks to move the excavated clay to the brick kiln.
+The majority of the land that is now Heaton Mersey Common was once part of the brickworks which had deep clay pits, reservoirs and train tracks to move the excavated clay to the brick kiln located off Harwood Road.

-The brickworks was owned by the Bailey family from the mid 1800s to 1932 when J&A Jackson Ltd bought it to add to the many sites they owned across the North of England.
-The site remained in their hands until the late 1960s, then it was used as a landfill site and later turned back into a green space.
+The Bailey family owned the brickworks from the mid 1800s to 1932 when J&A Jackson Ltd bought it to add to the many sites they owned across the North of England.
+The site remained in their hands until the late 1960s.

 (Tip: click anywhere on the map to remove legend)